Dreams (1990 film)

 Dreams (夢, Yume), also known as Akira Kurosawa's Dreams, is a 1990 magical realist anthology film of eight vignettes written and directed by Akira Kurosawa.
 Inspired by actual recurring dreams that Kurosawa had, it stars Akira Terao, Martin Scorsese, Chishū Ryū, Mieko Harada and Mitsuko Baisho.
-It was the director's first film in 45 years in which he was the sole author of the screenplay.
+It marked Kurosawa's first film in 45 years of which he was the screenplay's sole author.
 An international co-production of Japan and the United States, Dreams was made five years after Ran, with assistance from George Lucas and Steven Spielberg, and funded by Warner Bros.
 The film was screened out of competition at the 1990 Cannes Film Festival, and has consistently received positive reviews.

 Dreams addresses themes such as childhood, spirituality, art, death, and mistakes and transgressions made by humans against nature.

 Plot

-The film does not have a single narrative, but is episodic in nature, following the adventures of a "surrogate Kurosawa" through eight different segments, or "dreams", each one titled.
+The film does not have one narrative, but is episodic in nature, following the adventures of a "surrogate Kurosawa" through eight different segments, or "dreams", each one titled.

 "Sunshine Through the Rain"

-A young boy's mother tells him to stay at home during a day when the sun is shining through the rain, warning him that kitsune (foxes) have their weddings during such weather, and do not like to be seen.
-He defies her wishes, wandering into a forest where he witnesses the slow wedding procession of the kitsune.
+A young boy's mother tells him to stay at home during a day when the sun is shining through the rain, warning him that foxes have their weddings during such weather, and do not like to be seen.
+He defies her wishes, wandering into a forest where he witnesses the slow wedding procession of the foxes.
 He is spotted by them and runs home.
-His mother meets him at the front door, barring the way, and says that an angry fox had come by the house, leaving behind a tantō knife.
+His mother meets him at the front door, barring the way, and says that an angry fox came by the house, leaving behind a tantō knife.
 The mother gives the knife to the boy and tells him that he must go and beg forgiveness from the foxes, refusing to let him return home unless he does so.
 She warns that if he does not secure their forgiveness, he must take his own life.
-Taking the knife, the boy sets off into the mountains, towards the place under the rainbow where the kitsunes home is said to be.
+Taking the knife, the boy sets off into the mountains, towards the place under the rainbow where the foxes' home is said to be.